fhendric/Genomic-workflows-for-taxonomy/whole_genome_resequencing/01_dataformat_and_tools/README.md

 ### Genome (fasta)

-The genome sequence generally comes in regular fasta format with each genomic sequence (contig, scaffold or chromosome) coming in two lines.
+The genome sequence, stored in the ´./genome` directory, generally comes in regular fasta format with each genomic sequence (contig, scaffold or chromosome) coming in two lines.
 The first line, starting with “>”, gives the name of the sequence, while the second line gives the actual nucleotide sequence.

 ### Samples